Atlanta Child Molestation Attorney

 Why is hiring an Atlanta child molestation attorney so crucial to my case?

 The way the criminal justice system works can be foreign to most people, except for your Atlanta child molestation attorney.
 The legal process surrounding a criminal case can be complex as there might be many variables involved and some may be in flux.
 Your attorney can help you understand what to expect.

 What should I know about testifying during the child molestation trial?

 The idea of speaking in front of a group of people can be intimidating enough.
 Knowing that you must plead your innocence in front of a jury who shall determine your fate can be outright frightening.
-Your Atlanta child molestation attorney from Andrew R. Lynch, P.C. will be by your side, protecting your rights.
+Your Atlanta child molestation attorney from The Lynch Law Group will be by your side, protecting your rights.
 When taking the stand, there are a series of tips your attorney may suggest in order to stay calm and collected:

 - If at any point you feel overwhelmed and are having trouble answering the questions, ask the judge for a break so you can return with a focused mind.

 - Eat a healthy meal before the trial and bring water with you to prevent dehydration.

 - If you are asked a question that you are unclear as to how to answer, request that it be rephrased so you might understand better.

 - If you become angry or emotional, take a pause before continuing.